setosandoval/BDML_Team1_2024/Problem Set 1/README.md

 - `stores/`: This folder stores all the datasets used for the problem set.
   - `data_PS1.rds`: The main dataset obtained through web scraping and used for the analysis.

 - `views/`: This folder contains all the figures and tables generated from the analysis.
-These elements are linked directly to the LaTeX document to ensure the figures are up-to-date with the analysis.

 ## How to Run the Project